-On the last day of our WA Adventure we spent the day on Rottnest island.
+On the last day of our WA Adventure, we spent the day on Rottnest island.
 Rottnest Island sits offshore from Perth and is one of Western Australia’s most protected nature reserves.
 Rottnest is a popular destination for tourist and holiday makers with the Island offering crystal blue waters, sandy white beaches, rich history and numerous island activities.

 Rottnest Island is such a beautiful island, full of sandy white beaches and blue oceans views, but that’s not all, it is also inhabited by the cutest of residents, the quokka.
-Quokkas roam freely around the Island and we seen a number of these cuties while exploring the Island.
+Quokkas roam freely around the island, and we saw a number of these cuties while exploring the island.
 Quokkas are only found on islands off the coast of Western Australia, Rottnest Island is the only island where people can get up close to these little marsupials in their natural habitat, so understandably they are very well loved and protected.
 Feeding or touching the quokkas are prohibited, but taking a selfie with them and their cheeky smiles are very welcome!

 Rottnest Island offers disabled facilities on the island such as accessible toilets, a fully accredited Changing Place facility and wheelchair friendly accommodation options.
 Wheelchairs, Beach Wheelchairs, electric scooters and hand propelled disability bikes are available for hire.
-There is a wheelchair accessible shuttle bus for access to and from the ferries along with an accessible Hop on and Hop off Explorer Bus.
-There are accessible shops and eateries in the main part of the island where we stopped for a bite to eat and of cause picked up a few souvenirs before catching our return Rottnest Express ferry off the Island.
+There is a wheelchair accessible shuttle bus for access to and from the ferries and an accessible Hop on and Hop off Explorer Bus.
+There are accessible shops and eateries in the central part of the island where we stopped for a bite to eat and of cause picked up a few souvenirs before catching our return Rottnest Express ferry off the Island.

 Accessible Ferry Transfers: Yes

 Step Free Pathways: Yes

 Wheelchair Accessible Bus Tour: Yes